amabdallah/FlowData/README.md

 Estimated time spent: Over a month worth of work

 **Disclaimer**
-The Utah Division of Water Resources own this data.
+The Utah Division of Water Resources owns this data.
 Use the script and data at your own risk.
 This project is in progress.

 ###Summary
 The Matlab script reads, manipulates, and loads discharge time series data from